-Purchasing a home intimidates a lot of people, but it isn't that complex with a bit of planning ahead of time, it's not that complicated.
+Purchasing a home intimidates most people.
+However, with a bit of planning ahead of time, it's not that complicated.

-I like to furnish buyers with a road map of the whole deal so they understand exactly what they can expect.
+I like to supply buyers with a road map of the entire deal so they know exactly what they can expect.

-These are my nine steps to buying a home.
+These are my nine steps to purchasing a home.

-If you have questions about this information or if you're prepared to get started, simply contact me here or e-mail me at .
+Should you have questions about any of this information or if you're prepared to get started, you can contact me here or e-mail me at .

-Before you begin looking for a home, there are several things you should take into account.
+Before you start your home search, there are several things you should consider.

-When you begin your search, you'll want to make an outline of features you want, get a feel for what neighborhoods and school districts you'd like to live in, and start working on your budget.
+When you start your search, you'll probably want to create a checklist of must-haves, get a plan of what neighborhoods and school districts you want to live in, and begin planning your budget.

 Step 2 – Talk to a real estate agent in Sherman Oaks